VERIFY: MISD police investigates Snapchat threat

 NewsWest 9 investigated this post and discovered the original photo dates back to a Snapchat threat in New Mexico from 2018.

-Police however, are still taking this threat seriously and will continue the investigation.
+Police however, are still taking this threat seriously and will continue the investigation with the help of DPS.

 Classes will continue as normal this morning as the police conduct their investigation.